bb-io/SalesforceKnowledge/README.md

 Once the connected app is created, you can get the Client ID (consumer key) and Client secret (consumer secret).
 To access the consumer key, from the App Manager, find the connected app, and select `View` from the dropdown.
 Then click `Manage Consumer Details`.
 You’re sometimes prompted to verify your identity before you can view the consumer key.

+> Make sure to add the "Perform requests at any time (refresh_token, offline_access)" scope to the OAuth Scopes as it is required to keep the app connected.

 ## Connecting

 1. Navigate to Apps and search for **Salesforce Knowledge**.